RossPaterson/advent-of-code/2018/Notes.md

 The first part is straightforward, and suggests a strategy that works for the more open second part, at least for this input.
 Other inputs might also have required the dual strategy.

+## Day 17: Reservoir Research

+This is a very novel problem.
+The statement is noncommittal about the order in which water flows sideways, which guides one towards computing the full horizontal extent of the flow at once.
+I then went for a simplistic implementation, spreading water at each step until the set of wet tiles converged.
+This was fairly easy to get right, and worked on the test input.
+It seemed to be running forever on the actual input, but stopped after 5 minutes with the correct answer.
+The second part is an easy variation.